Health Care Discrimination

 - Creates age-related criteria for participation in a given program

 - Uses age-related terms to describe intended beneficiaries of a treatment or procedure

 - Complaints for violations of the ADA are filed with the U.S. Department of Justice

 Gender Discrimination and Obamacare

-The Affordable Care Act prohibits health insurers from charging different rates based on gender (or health status) on plans sold after 2014.
-For instance, two otherwise comparable health insurance beneficiaries must be charged roughly the same even if one of them is a woman and thus requires regular gynecological services.
-Similarly, woman of child bearing age cannot be charged more because they might get pregnant.
+The Affordable Care Act prohibits health insurers from charging different rates based on gender (or health status) for plans sold after 2014.
+For instance, two otherwise comparable health insurance beneficiaries must be charged roughly the same.
+This is the case even if one of them is a woman requiring regular gynecological or reproductive health services.
+Similarly, women of childbearing age can't be charged more because they might get pregnant.

 Learn About Health Care Discrimination

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.